Chris Farley: 1996–2022: Unfinished projects

 Farley was slated to appear in a third Ghostbusters film, which was at the time intended to be about a new trio of Ghostbusters taking on overpopulation in Hell.
 Dav Pilkey, author of the children's book series Captain Underpants, had wanted Farley to play the title role in a potential live-action television series based on the books.

 Farley had been in talks for the lead in an adaptation of the novel A Confederacy of Dunces.
 Farley even expressed interest in portraying Atuk in an adaptation of the novel The Incomparable Atuk.
 Both of these shelved projects, along with the Arbuckle biopic, have been alleged to be cursed as Farley, John Belushi, and John Candy were each attached to both roles, and all three died before any of the films entered production.
 Farley was written in mind for a part in Grown Ups during early conception of the film.
 Development was put on hold due to his death and would not be released until 2010 with Kevin James in his place as Eric Lamonsoff.

 Two months before his death, Farley had a conversation with Spade about a hypothetical third film that would have starred the duo (based on the box office successes of Tommy Boy and Black Sheep).
-Although nothing was ever formalized, director Steven Surjik developed a script for a film named Tree with both Farley and Spade in mind.
+Although nothing was ever formalized, director Stephen Surjik developed a script for a film named Tree with both Farley and Spade in mind.
 The plot was described as "...involving a low-level White House employee who goes to the Pacific Northwest in search of a presidential Christmas tree.
 The White House staffer hooks up with a quirky truck driver and hijinks ensue", presumably with Spade as the White House employee and Farley as the truck driver.